 Whisk the egg whites until they start to form soft peaks.
-Add the sugar gradually into the egg whites whisking continuously until the peaks become stiff and shiny.
+Add the sugar gradually into the egg whites, whisking continuously until the peaks become stiff and shiny.
 Add the vinegar and fold in the chocolate using a spatula.
-Sift the cacao powder and fold it in the mixture.
+Sift the cacao powder and fold it gently into the mixture.

-Whip the cream with sugar until light and fluffy.
-Grate a little less than half of the tonka bean to the whipped cream and blend in with a spatula (as tonka bean has a strong flavour we are adding only half a bean in the cream and the other half to the chocolate sauce but feel free to add more if you want).
+Whip heavy cream with sugar until light and fluffy.
+Grate a little less than half of the tonka bean to the whipped cream and blend in with a spatula (as tonka bean has a strong flavour we are adding only half a bean in the cream and the other half to the chocolate sauce).
 Refrigerate for at least 15 minutes before assembling the cake.

 Peel the pears leaving the stalk.
-Put the sugar in a large saucepan.
-Once peeled, place the pears in the saucepan, cover with water and bring to a boil.
-Let it simmer on medium heat for 15 minutes until soft (the exact time will depend on the ripeness of your pears).
+Once peeled, place the pears in the saucepan, add sugar, then cover everything with water and bring to a boil.
+Let it simmer on medium heat for 15 minutes until the pears are soft but not overcooked (the exact time will depend on the ripeness of your pears).
 Let them cool completely in the poaching liquid.
 You can also refrigerate them and keep them in the liquid for a few days.

 Melt the chocolate together with milk.
 Add two tablespoons of water and mix well.
 Grate half of the tonka bean to the chocolate.